risdell/SpatialModeling/LectureNotes.md

 ------------------------------------------------------------------------

-# Lecture 1 - TITLE
+# Lecture 1 - Introduction and Methods

 Date: 2022-07-26